Chukstev/Circle-7-Assignment/slides.md

 A change event is an event that fires when there is a change in a form and the user has already finished interacting with the input field.
 In other form elements like checkboxes and  radio button, the change gets triggered as soon as the value is changed.

 ## Input
-The input event doesn't require the user to finish interaction with the input field, instead, the event starts at the slightest modification.
-It ideal in scenarios where there is need for immediate feedback like showing the password strength or live search.
+The input event doesn't require the user to finish interacting with the input field, instead, the event starts at the slightest modification.
+It is ideal in scenarios where there is need for immediate feedback like showing the password strength or live search.
 ---
 ---
 ## Cut, Copy and Paste